IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/00_igGrid_Overview.md

 -   Rich client-side API
 -   ASP.NET MVC wrapper

-## Adding igGrid using the Ignite UI CLI
+## Adding igGrid using the %%ProductFamilyName%% CLI
-The easiest way to add a new igGrid to your application is via the Ignite UI CLI.
+The easiest way to add a new igGrid to your application is via the %%ProductFamilyName%% CLI.

-To install the Ignite UI CLI:
+To install the %%ProductFamilyName%% CLI:
 ```
 npm install -g igniteui-cli
 ```
-Once the Ignite UI CLI is installed the commands for generating an Ignite UI project, adding a new igGrid component, building and serving the project are as following:
+Once the %%ProductFamilyName%% CLI is installed the commands for generating an %%ProductFamilyName%% project, adding a new igGrid component, building and serving the project are as following:
 ```
 ig new <project name>
 cd <project name>
 ig add grid newGrid
 ig start
 ```
-For more information and the list of all available commands read the [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.
+For more information and the list of all available commands read the [Using %%ProductFamilyName%% CLI](Using-Ignite-UI-CLI.html) topic.

 ## Adding igGrid to a Web Page